top of page

 GOOD FRIDAY

-Confession and Prayer (1-4pm): The sanctuary of Beverley Hills UMC will be open from 1-4pm for quiet prayer and/or confession with a priest.
-Candles will be available for lighting as an act of prayer.
+Confession and Prayer: The sanctuary will be open from 11am-4pm for quiet prayer and/or confession with a priest.
 If you would like to schedule a time for confession, please email Amy, or simply show up.
 We use the Reconciliation of Penitents liturgy from the Book of Common Prayer (p.
 223).

 HOLY SATURDAY